jdcloudcom/en/API/Virtual-Machines/Virtual-Machines/describeInstance.md

 ## Description
-Query details for a VM
+Query detailed information of a VM.

 ## Request method